TheTideCOO/ralent/README.md

 For users: The Ruby and Java code is untested as of 3/5/2024.
 If there are any bugs please report them to us.
+Day 1: created versions 0.1 in Java, Python, and Ruby